 When employees have good sleep health, they’re able to stay healthier — both physically and mentally — avoid accidents, and have stronger, more enjoyable careers.
 While taking care of people is job number one for benefits and wellness leaders, the clear bonus is that it’s also good for business.

 One way to help employees handle poor sleep is with Sleepio, a digital therapeutic offered to employees as a benefit.
 Sleepio is a fully automated solution that uses cognitive and behavioral techniques to help people fall asleep faster, stay asleep longer and feel energized through the day — even if they’ve had trouble sleeping for months or years.
-To learn more, visit our Sleepio page or attend our fireside chat with Dr. Jen Kanady on World Sleep Day.
+To learn more, visit our Sleepio page.

 Disclaimer: In accordance with FDA’s Current Enforcement Discretion Policy for Digital Health Devices for Psychiatric Disorders, for patients aged 18 years and older, who are followed by and diagnosed with Insomnia Disorder or Generalized Anxiety Disorder by a medical provider, Sleepio and Daylight can be made available as an adjunct to their usual medical care for Insomnia Disorder or Generalized Anxiety Disorder, respectively.
 Sleepio and Daylight do not replace the care of a medical provider or the patient’s medication.
 Sleepio and Daylight have not been cleared by the U.S. Food and Drug Administration (FDA) for these indications.
 Users are directed to not make any changes to their prescribed medication or other type of medical treatment without seeking professional medical advice.